-President, National Committee of the International Astronomical Union, Vatican City State B.S Physics - Bristol University M.S Astronomy - University of Sussex Ph.
-D Astronomy - University of Toronto Press Contact Journalists with questions about any aspect of our Observatory and its work are welcome to contact us.
-You are free to arrange an interview directly with any member of the staff for interviews by telephone or email.
-If you wish to do a more formal interview, on site, please note the following: U.S.
+President, National Committee of the International Astronomical Union, Vatican City State B.S.
+Physics - Bristol University M.S.
+Astronomy - University of Sussex PhD Astronomy - University of Toronto Contact us:

+Journalists with questions about any aspect of our Observatory and its work are welcome to contact us.
+If you wish to conduct a formal interview on site, please note the following:

-Travel to the Vatican Advanced Technology Telescope on Mt.
+All reporters wishing to conduct interviews or do filming at the VATT or any other telescope affiliated with the University of Arizona, or at the Richard Caris Mirror Lab, or on campus at the offices of Steward Observatory, University of Arizona, should contact Cathi Duncan at Steward Observatory: Cathi Duncan Development & Stewardship Manager Department of Astronomy Email: cduncanf@arizona.edu Phone Number: +1 520 621 1320 For any other press or media related inquiries, feel free to reach out at: Email: info@vaticanobservatory.org Phone Number: +1 520 474 0661 Travel to the Vatican Advanced Technology Telescope on Mt.
 Graham is difficult and requires advance notice.
 Upon request we can provide high resolution images and professionally produced video of the site which journalists would be free to use.
-All reporters wishing to conduct interviews or do filming at the VATT or any other telescope affiliated with the University of Arizona, or at the Richard Caris Mirror Lab, or on campus at the offices of Steward Observatory, should contact Cathi Duncan at Steward Observatory: Cathi Duncan Email: cduncanf@arizona.edu Phone Number: +1 520 621 1320 For any other press or media related inquiries, feel free to reach out at: Email: info@vaticanobservatory.org Phone Number: +1 520 795 1694